XessX/Tagless_Haskell_Interpreter/README.md

 that computes (using `Data.Text`) a "pretty-printed" version of the program The code should come with a (commented!) test suite of programs that test all the features and all the interpreters.
 A standard unit test framework (such as HUnit or HTF) for that purpose is used.

-The code is organized using either Stack or Cabal for doing builds.
+The code will be organized using either Stack or Cabal for doing builds.
 A README.md file is provided for documenting how to build the project and where to find the right pieces.

+The interpreter will have Partial Evaluation added to it as so called "Fancy Interpreter".